Takiiiiiiii/SuperStation-Documentation/README.md

 [![IMAGE ALT TEXT](https://i3.ytimg.com/vi/QWj00PfZAy8/hqdefault.jpg)](https://youtu.be/QWj00PfZAy8)

-#### What if Update_All is not replacing an existing BIOS?
+#### What if Update_All is NOT replacing an existing BIOS?

-If after you run `Update_All` and it is not replacing a BIOS file (such as the included OPEN PSX BIOS on the SD card), first you should delete the BIOS you no longer want from the appropriate directory.
-Then, add the following line to the top of newly created  `downloader.ini` (located in the root of the SD card after you run `update_all` for the first time, or manually created by you) and run `update_all.sh` again:
+`Update_All` does not overwrite files that already exist on the SD card without user intervention.
+Although `Update_All` is the recommended easiest method for obtaining working BIOS files, it will not by default replace the copyright-free "open" BIOS files included with the SuperStation One SD card, such as the Open PSX BIOS.

+To help address this issue:

+1. Delete the BIOS file you no longer want from the appropriate directory (i.e. 'SD Card/games/psx')
+2. If you have **not** previously run `update_all.sh`, [download the preconfigured `downloader.ini`](INI_Files/downloader.ini) and place it in the root of your SD card.
+3. Run `Update_All` script, and press UP before it runs to set configuration.
+Follow the [previously posted video tutorial for more information.](https://www.youtube.com/watch?v=QWj00PfZAy8)
+4. If you **have** previously run `update_all.sh`, you may choose instead to add the following to the end of your existing `downloader.ini`, delete the existing BIOS files, then run `update_all.sh` again:

 ```ini
 [MiSTer]
 file_checking = 'exhaustive'
 ```

-This forces `Update_All` to perform a complete file verification and replace files when necessary.
+Setting `file_checking` to `'exhaustive'` in the INI instructs `Update_All` to perform a complete file verification and replace files when necessary, such as BIOS files when enabled in the options.

 ### Patching your PSX Bios for Game ID